ionpantalon/gst-cent/README.md

 gst-launch-1.0 --gst-version

-If it is installed then we can go ahead and create a pipeline using gst-launch
+If it is installed succesfully we can go ahead and create a pipeline using gst-launch

 gst-launch-1.0 uridecodebin uri=http://podcast.dr.dk/p1/sprogminuttet/sprogminut65.mp3 ! fakesink dump=true num-buffers=10